prometheus/client_ruby/examples/rack/README.md

 end
 ```

-and in `config.ru` use your class instead.
+and use your class in `config.ru` instead.

+**Note:** `Prometheus::Middleware::Collector` isn't explicitly designed to be
+subclassed, so the internals are liable to change at any time, including in
+patch releases.
+Overriding its methods is done at your own risk!